 You may also discover that most blades are asymmetric, so their surface area in the water is equal along both sides of the blade, meaning you don’t have to use as much energy to paddle the stroke and it also reduces flutter in the water.
 The way in which the asymmetric blades are designed means that the angle that the blade hits the water allows you to maximize your stroke.

-When looking at the blade, the sides are not the same but because you don’t paddle completely vertically or completely horizontally, the asymmetric angle on the blade gives you that maximum surface area in the water.
+When looking at the blade design, the sides are not the same but because you don’t paddle completely vertically or completely horizontally, the asymmetric angle on the blade gives you that maximum surface area in the water.

 Wing blades are generally used for speed and in racing sports.
 Using a wing blade requires a high angle paddling stroke and can increase your speed and efficiency quite dramatically.
 However, for recreational kayaking and low angle paddling, it would not produce the same effect.

 How you paddle will also affect the style of blade you’ll need.
-For high angle paddling, for example if you paddle with the shaft more vertical than horizontal, then you may be better with a wider blade.
+For high angle paddling, for example if you paddle with the shaft more vertical than horizontal, then you may be better with a wider blade design.
 The shafts tend to be shorter for high angle paddling.

 For low angle paddling, where you keep the shaft more parallel to the water, you may find your paddling is more efficient with a narrower blade and, in turn, a longer shaft.